 Just because you’re unable to go to the gym for your regular workout session doesn’t mean you shouldn’t break a sweat every now and then.

 Fortunately for you, there is a little thing called calisthenics exercises that can be performed pretty much anywhere, as long as there is adequate space to move around in.
-By utilizing some of the best bodyweight exercises and targeting a specific muscle group with each dip, squat, lunge, push-up, and more - it is possible to sculpt your body with basically no expense.
+By utilizing some of the best bodyweight exercises and targeting a specific muscle group with each dip, squat, lunge, push-up, and more - build muscle and strength using just your body weight.

 In this article, we have explained every nook and cranny behind some of the best calisthenics exercises out there so that you can hopefully start building muscle and strength faster than anticipated.